ISA-tools/isa-specs/source/contributing.rst

 ============

-If you wish to make comments regarding these specifications, please report using the `ISA Specifications issue tracker <https://github.com/ISA-tools/isa-specifications/issues>`_ or send them to isatools@googlegroups.com.
+If you wish to make comments regarding these specifications, please report using the `ISA Model and Serialization Specifications issue tracker <https://github.com/ISA-tools/isa-specs/issues>`_ or send them to isatools@googlegroups.com.
 All comments are welcome.

 License